solana-labs/solana/book/src/solana-resources.md

 The purpose of scripts is to execute logic between process instruction calls.
 For example, assignment of tokens to the winner based on an output of a game can be defined as a script.

-A Move script is a process that whose context implements a Move main program and executes with the Move interpreter as the program.
-While other interpreters can be supported using this mechanism as well, this document focuses on Move.

 ### `Loader::CreateScript`